AlexHope/MonoGame-Physics-AI-Game/README.md

 # Physics-AI-Game
-The game created during the Game Behaviour module, Year 3 Derby University Computer Games Programming course.
+A game made in the Game Behaviour module in Year 3 Derby University Computer Games Programming course.

 --------------------------- INSTRUCTIONS ON RUNNING THE GAME ---------------------------